A & M Aviation

 Cessna 182S Skylane

-The Skylanes are very good cross-country machines that can easily carry four people and a full load of fuel for long distances.
+The Skylane is a very good cross-country machines that can easily carry four people in comfort or a full load of fuel for long distances.

 For more information, see the WikiPedia article on the Skylane.